- Understanding French Bulldog Anatomy

 6. Attachment points

 Harnesses come with the leash attachment point on the front, back, or both.
-When choosing a French Bulldog harness, you should note where its leash attachment points are, as that determines how much control you will have over your dog when walking them.
+When choosing the best French Bulldog harness, you should note where its leash attachment points are, as that determines how much control you will have over your dog when walking them.
 Harnesses with front leash attachment offer more control than harnesses with back leash attachment.